Defending Against Repetitive Backdoor Attacks on Semi-supervised Learning through Lens of Rate-Distortion-Perception Trade-off: Our Proposed Backdoor Defense

-According to the above observations, we propose UPure to purify the training images.
+Based on the above observations, we propose that UPure purify the training images before the training process.
 UPure consists of three steps: transformation to the frequency domain, frequency purification, and transformation to the pixel domain.
 The first and third steps are accomplished by discrete cosine transform (DCT) \cite{DCT} and Inverse DCT (IDCT).
 For the second step, we study three strategies, including ``\textit{Turn to zero},'' ``\textit{Replace from others},'' and ``\textit{Add perturbation},'' (points A, B, and C in~\cref{fig:perturb_idea}).
 Different strategies purify the high-frequency spectrum in different ways, as depicted in~\cref{fig:proposed}.
-This allows us to preserve an appropriate area (\ie, rate) in the DCT spectrum, given the constraints of distortion and perception quality.
-Note that since UPure can be considered a form of data augmentation, we do not design losses specifically.
+Given the constraints of distortion and perception quality, this allows us to preserve an appropriate area (\ie, rate) in the DCT spectrum.
+However, perturbing low-frequency components in the DCT spectrum removes semantic features, prompting us to select high-frequency components as perturbation regions.
+Compared to diffusion-based backdoor defense~\cite{shi2023black}, UPure serves as a form of data augmentation and offers a more efficient approach for processing large amounts of unlabeled data.

 Nevertheless, an important yet unexplored problem remains: \textbf{How to characterize an appropriate perturbation region (\ie, the bottom-right red region of size $\tau\times\tau$ in~\cref{fig:proposed})?
 Specifically, what is the theoretical maximal size of this region?} To answer this question, the RDP trade-offs \cite{blau2019rethinking,zhang2021universal} are examined in the next section.